 Fibra supports the ring connection topology.
 With Hub Hybrid, there can be up to 4 rings in the system.

 New features in PRO apps

 Fibra has fully inherited the Ajax wireless user experience.
 Apps notifications contain comprehensive information: the event type, date, time, the detector name, the placement room.
 Due to the addressability of devices, you know exactly what is happening in the system and at the facility — even if a dozen detectors are connected to one line.
-Add to this the MotionCam motion detector photo verifications, and you get maximum system informativeness and control at your fingertips.
+Add to this photo verifications from wired MotionCam and MotionCam (PhOD) motion detector, and you get maximum system informativeness and control at your fingertips.

 To simplify the Fibra wired devices installation, we have developed special software tools.
 The line scan function automatically finds devices not assigned to the hub and allows adding them to the system — in just a couple of clicks.